Most Active Stories

 Wed March 21, 2012

-Fostering 'Creativity' And Imagination In The Workplace
+'Imagine' That: Fostering Creativity In The Workplace

 Beethoven would try as many as 70 different versions of a musical phrase before settling on the right one.
 But other great ideas seem to come out of the blue.
 Bob Dylan, for example, came up with the lyrics to the chorus for "Like a Rolling Stone" soon after telling his manager that he was creatively exhausted and ready to bail from the music industry.
 After going to an isolated cabin, Dylan got an uncontrollable urge to write and spilled out his thoughts in dozens of pages — including the lyrics to the iconic song.

 Scientists are now learning more about how such moments occur, says science writer Jonah Lehrer.
 His new book, Imagine: How Creativity Works, explores where innovative thoughts originate and explains how some companies are now working to create environments where they're more likely to occur.

 "Moments of insight are a very-well studied psychological phenomenon with two defining features," Lehrer tells Fresh Air's Dave Davies.
 "The answer comes out of the blue – when we least expect it. ...
 [And] as soon as the answer arrives we know this is the answer we've been looking for. ...
 The answer comes attached with a feeling of certainty, it feels like a revelation.
 These are the two defining features of a moment of insight, and they do seem to play a big role in creativity."

 Scientists have determined that people in a relaxed state and a good mood are far more likely to develop innovative or creative thoughts.
 And companies are now taking advantage of this fact.
 Lehrer points to 3M, which started out making packaging tape and has now expanded into other sectors including electronics and pharmaceutical delivery.